pwnxpl0it/idkmng/README.md

 enter template name and you should have one, it will go inside `~/.config/idkmng/templates/TEMPLATENAME.toml` also you can edit that Template too to create you own template that creates a template 🎉,<br>

-note that the template `info` section can be totally ignored, straight to the point where you only create files and directories you want!<br>
--->
 Default templates path is `~/.config/idkmng/templates`<br>

-> [!NOTE]
-> You can use -c option to override the config path if you needed to.

 The template structure is like the following:
 ```toml